miladyboy/wingman/tasks/Tasks.md

 - [ ] Implement google vision to extract the girls names.
 OpenAI screams.

 # To-Do

-## Code Quality
+- [ ] Fix the E2E tests to run with multiple workers. *test*
+- [ ] Make the E2E suite run in the three browsers. *test*
 - [ ] Create an audit / architect-mode rule that I can insert manually.  *code-quality*
 - [ ] Set up CI environment. *code-quality*
-- [ ] Make it so that E2E tests use a much smaller model to save on costs. *code-quality*
+- [ ] Make it so that E2E tests use a much smaller model to save on costs. *cost*
-- [ ] The loading animation isn't starting as soon as I send my images.
-It should also start optimistically. *code-quality*
 - [ ] Add prettier so that we keep consistent styling.
 Add prettier to husky? *code-quality*
 - [ ] Fix the ugly messages that I get when the tests run. *code-quality*
 - [ ] Get to a good number of test coverage in the backend. *code-quality*